 From pronunciation and meaning to fun facts and history, here’s a look at the Irish name Aoife.

-Here is everything you need to know about the Irish name Aoife, our name of the week!
+Here is everything you need to know about the Irish name Aoife, including its pronunciation and meaning.

-The English version of Aoife is often referred to as being Eve or Eva.
+The English version of Aoife is often referred to as Eve or Eva.
 However, the Irish version for Eva is often Éabha.
-It is believed that due to the similarity in sound, Aoife is frequently anglicised as Eve or Eva.
+It is believed that due to the similarity in sound, the name is frequently anglicised as Eve or Eva.

 According to behindthename.com, people think that the characteristics of the name Aoife are: natural, wholesome, classic, refined, youthful, strange, and complex.

-Aoife is a name steeped in Irish mythology and folklore as it was the name of the stepmother of the children of Lír and of a female warrior who appeared in the story of Cú Chulainn (more on these below).
+Aoife is a name steeped in Irish mythology and folklore.
+It was the name of the stepmother of the Children of Lír and of a female warrior who appeared in the story of Cú Chulainn (more on these below).

-The name Aoife is also borne by several famed characters in Irish mythology, pointing further to the significance of this Irish name.
+The name is also borne by several famed characters in Irish mythology.
+Thus, pointing further to the significance of this Irish name.
 One such character was the female warrior who appeared in the story of Cú Chulainn, the main hero in Irish folklore.

 One version says that Aoife had an identical twin sister and lifelong rival, Scathach, a legendary martial arts teacher.
 Scathach was teaching Cú Chulainn the art of war before one day they did battle against Aoife.